darin-costello/darin-costello.github.io/_posts/2017-06-13-color_blob.md

 {% endhighlight %}

  Finally, each Sphero needs to be individually identifiable.
-This is done by assigning each sphero a color at startup, spreading the colors evenly across the spectrum.
+This is done by assigning each sphero a color spread evenly across the spectrum.
 To adjust for camera variation, the Spheros set themselves so they appear the correct color to the camera.
-The follow code is the startup process, stripped of boilerplate and a simpler adjustment algorithm.
+The following code is the startup process, stripped of boilerplate and using simpler adjustment algorithm.

  {% highlight python %}
  hue_max = 179.0